danilobellini/audiolazy/README.rst

   pip install -U git+git://github.com/danilobellini/audiolazy.git@v0.04

-The package doesn't have any strong dependency for its core besides the Python itself and its standard library, but you might need:
+The package doesn't have any strong dependency for its core besides the Python itself (versions 2.7, 3.2 or newer) as well as its standard library, but you might need:

 - PyAudio: needed for playing and recording audio (``AudioIO`` class);
 - NumPy: needed for doing some maths, such as finding the LSFs from a filter